raycast/extensions/extensions/mouse-halo/README.md

 # Mouse Halo

-Adds a halo around your mouse pointer
+Adds a halo around your mouse pointer.
+You can configure the border color, fill color and opacity via the extension preferences.